 For years companies have reported their belief that having a digital strategy is important, but very few of them actually had one, and those that did, hadn’t made much progress in implementing it.
 But within procurement departments, industry insight tells us this is starting to change…

 Procurement systems are increasingly based on modern digital technologies.
-A good procurement system will use artificial intelligence (AI) to complete business-as-usual procurement tasks with significantly reduced levels of human intervention.
+A good digital procurement system will use artificial intelligence (AI) to complete business-as-usual procurement tasks with significantly reduced levels of human intervention.
 For example, to automate key administrative processes.

 Purchase requisitions are reviewed by ‘bots’, using algorithms based on catalogues, preferred suppliers and historic transactions, to approve and progress those which comply with ‘the rules’, only escalating those that don’t for review by the procurement team.
 And when they do refer a complex query, it comes with accompanying analysis that makes the review simpler.